 This second example is even worse.
 I don’t quite know what’s gone on with Google’s HDR algorithm here.
 It is a very tricky shot to balance the bright sun with the dark barn interior, and both the Pixel 5 and Galaxy S20 Plus suffer from some bloom.
 But the sheer amount of grain and noise in this daylight scenario point to a processing issue with Google’s phone.
 Especially as I’d taken a different shot moments before that turned out fine.

 Looking at the other phones, Huawei and Sony hand in the most realistic image and well balanced dynamic range.
-The latter actually has the better depth and shadows this time, suggesting some software tweaks since I tested the Sony Xperia 1 II.
+The latter has better depth and shadows this time, suggesting some software tweaks since I tested the Sony Xperia 1 II.
 The Galaxy S20 Plus looks super vivid, but this is nothing like the real scene.

 Next, I want to draw your attention to something in the following two sample sets.
 The Google Pixel 5 suffers badly from chromatic aberration (the purple hue seen in between the tree leaves).
 The Huawei P40 Pro has the same problem, but the effect is limited to the upper left corner of the lens.
 The Galaxy and Xperia handsets have no such issue.
 Once again, shadow noise rears its head in the Pixel 5’s shots.